paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

   (B) any claim based on that work or study arising after that date.

-**(e)** A member of the National Guard or of a reserve component of the uniformed services may not be paid under this section for more than four periods of equivalent training, instruction, duty, or appropriate duties performed during a fiscal year instead of the member’s regular period of instruction or regular period of appropriate duty during that fiscal year.
+**(e)** A member of the National Guard, a reserve component of the uniformed services, or the Space Force may not be paid under this section for more than four periods of equivalent training, instruction, duty, or appropriate duties performed during a fiscal year instead of the member’s regular period of instruction or regular period of appropriate duty during that fiscal year.

 **(f)** A member of the Individual Ready Reserve is not entitled to compensation under this section for participation in screening for which the member is paid a stipend under [section 433a of this title](./chapter-007-allowances-other-than-travel-and-transportation-allowances.md#section-433a).

 ### Statutory Notes

-#### Amendment of Subsection (a)(4)
-Pub.
-L. 118–31, div.
-A, title VI, § 601(b), (e), Dec.
-22, 2023, 137 Stat.
-288, 289, provided that, effective on Oct.
-1, 2024, and applicable with respect to periods of parental leave that commence on or after such date, subsection (a)(4) of this section is amended to read as follows:

-“(4) for a regular period of instruction, period of appropriate duty, or such other equivalent training that a member would be required to perform but does not perform because such member was authorized to take parental leave pursuant to [section 711 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section711&num=0&edition=prelim).”

-See 2023 Amendment note below.

 | Historical and Revision Notes |  |  |
 | --- | --- | --- |